Possible existence of time machines in a five-dimensional spacetime: Abstract

 \section{Abstract}

 The idea of constructing a time machine is not new and even received a boost thanks to the realization that a traversable wormhole could be converted to a time machine.
-This also implied that one could only travel back to the time of the conversion.
-This paper addresses these issues, as well as the concomitant causality violations, by starting with a physically acceptable model, a spacetime that is anti-de Sitter due to an extra time-like dimension, thereby allowing the existence of closed time-like curves.
-By assuming that the extra dimension is independent of the radial coordinate, the wormhole retains its basic geometric properties regardless of its location and can therefore serve as a shortcut for any closed time-like curve, which, in turn, can extend indefinitely into the past.
-The same independence of the radial coordinate suggests that the wormhole could connect a region in the present to a local region that (1) lies in the past and (2) does not contain any closed time-like curves.
-Previous studies have suggested that if such a region is sufficiently localized, it may be possible to avoid a causality violation. \\ \\ \textbf{Keywords:} closed time-like curves, time travel, causality violation
+It was shown in a recent paper that the time-travel paradoxes can be avoided by assuming the existence of two or more histories or parallel timelines.
+Accordingly, we start with a physically acceptable model, a spacetime that is anti-de Sitter due to an extra time-like dimension.
+This model allows the existence of closed time-like curves, as well as two different histories, thereby suggesting a possible avoidance of the time-travel paradoxes.
+By assuming that the extra dimension is independent of the radial coordinate, the wormhole retains its basic geometric properties regardless of its location. \\ \\ \textbf{Keywords:} closed time-like curves, time travel, causality violation